 Firstly, the administration should allocate the overhead costs to each department in a way that the departments that provide services to residents directly (e.g., Food services, supporting services, laundry etc.), get a portion of the overhead costs allocated to them by using the appropriate allocation base.
 Hence, cost of supplies and other costs will be allocated to each department based on the square foot area covered by each department.
 Cost of wages and benefits will be allocated based on number of employees.

+The details belong in an Appendix so that the body of your memo can be concise and easily read.

 Step 1: Departmental cost allocation using direct method: